 7. When a child turns 18, which benefits, if any, continue?

 Adoption assistance payments typically cease when the child reaches age 18.
-If it is determined by the funding LDSS based on documented evidence from a qualified professional that the child has a mental or physical disability (or an educational delay resulting from such disability) warranting the continuation of assistance, adoption assistance payments can be extended upto any date until the child’s 21st birthday.
-If the adoption assistance agreement is continued, the child remains eligible for all benefits.
+If it is determined by the funding LDSS, based on documented evidence from a licensed professional that the child has a mental or physical disability (or an educational delay resulting from such disability) warranting the continuation of assistance, adoption assistance payments can be extended up to any date until the child’s twenty-first birthday.
+If the adoption assistance agreement is continued, a new agreement must be signed and the child remains eligible for all benefits.

 8. Does Virginia offer deferred adoption assistance agreements (agreements where initial monthly maintenance amount is $0 for children at risk of developing special needs later)?

-Yes, the Commonwealth offers zero payment agreements.
+Yes, Virginia offers zero payment agreements.
 This type of agreement is issued when either the child is at risk of developing special needs or the child meets Virginia’s definition of special needs, but the adoptive parents have chosen to not receive adoption assistance benefits at that time.

 The zero payment agreement allows:

-- For the Title IV-E agreement, the child to receive Medicaid without a separate Medicaid application.
+- For the title IV-E agreement–the child to receive Medicaid without a separate medical assistance application.

-- For the state agreement that indicates a special medical need, the child to meet the eligibility requirements for Medicaid’s “non-IV-E Adoption Adoption Assistance” covered group and provides the required adoption assistance agreement for the Medicaid application.
+- For the state agreement that indicates a special medical need–the child to meet the eligibility requirements for the state funded Medicaid Program by completing a subsequent application for medical assistance.

 9. What Medicaid services are available in Virginia?